WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 Use as a verb to describe the action of making a disk or disk image unavailable.

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead, use *eject*.
+Avoid using in user documentation and for a general audience; instead, use *eject*.

 ## unselect